yasufum/spp-tmp/docs/guides/commands/primary.rst

 status
 ------

-Show status of primary.
+Show forwarding statistics of each of ports.

 .. code-block:: console

-    spp > pri status
+    spp > pri; status
-    recv:('127.0.0.1', 50524):{Server Running}
+    Physical Ports:
+      ID          rx          tx     tx_drop  mac_addr
+       0    78932932    78932931           1  56:48:4f:53:54:00
+    Ring Ports:
+      ID          rx          tx     rx_drop     tx_drop
+       0       89283       89283           0           0
+       1        9208        9203           0           5
+       ...

 exit
 ----

-Terminate primary.
+Terminate primary process.

 .. code-block:: console

-    spp > pri exit
+    spp > pri; exit
-    closing:('127.0.0.1', 50524)

 .. note::

-    You should not use this command because terminating primary before secondaries may cause an error.
-    You shold use ``bye`` command instead of ``pri exit``.
+    You should not use this command if one or more secondary processes are still running because terminating primary before secondaries may cause an error.
+You shold use ``bye`` command instead of ``pri; exit``.

 clear
 -----